 2. Requirements and Analysis

-Once potential solutions are identified, a software company moves on to detailed information/requirements gathering and analysis.
-This is the time to analyze the needs of the end users to ensure the systems being considered will meet their expectations.
-The end result of this step is to have confirmed the business needs, determined how those needs will be met, identified who will be responsible for which pieces of the project, and established timelines and budget.
+A software company now moves on to detailed information/requirements gathering and analysis; analyzing the needs of end users to ensure the systems being considered meet their expectations.
+The goals of this step: confirm the business needs, determine how those needs will be met, identify who will be responsible for each piece of the project, and establish timelines and budget.